-For the problem of testing aginst the positive orthant space, the difficulty is that both the distribution functions of the LRT and the UIT under null hypothesis are dependent on the nuisance paprameter.
-In the literature, many authors heavily rely on Neyman-Pearson optimal theory to construct new tests so that the new tests dominate the corresponding LRT in the sense of uniformly more powerful.
-For the details, we refer to Berger (1989), Menendez and Salvador (1991) and Menendez et al. (1992) and the references therein.
-Sen and Tsai (1999) adopted Stein's concept (1945) to establish the two-stage LRT, which enjoys some optimal properties, however the cost is the complicated distribution function of the test statistic.
+\theequation{4.\arabic{equation}} {\bf 4. $D$-admissibility.} For the problem of testing against the positive orthant space, the difficulty is that both the distribution functions of the LRT and the UIT under null hypothesis are dependent on the nuisance paprameter.
+In the literature, many authors heavily rely on Neyman-Pearson optimal theory to construct new tests so that their new tests dominate the corresponding LRT in the sense of uniformly more powerful.
+For the details, we refer to Wang and McDermott (1998), Berger (1989), Menendez and Salvador (1991), Menendez et al. (1992) and the references therein.
+Sen and Tsai (1999) adopted Stein's concept (1945) to establish the two-stage LRT, which enjoys some optimal properties, however the cost is that the complicated distribution function of the test statistic arises.
 The method proposed by Sen and Tsai (1999) is also essentially based on Neyman-Pearson optimal theory.
-On the other hand, Perlman and Wu (1999) encouraged to abandon the criterion of $\alpha$-admissibility, similarity and unbiasedness of Neyman-Pearson theory, and subjectively suggested to use the LRT.
-Berger (1999) critized Perlman and Wu's suggestion without providing any elgelant support for the LRT.
+On the other hand, Perlman and Wu (1999) encouraged to abandon the criteria of $\alpha$-admissibility, similarity and unbiasedness of Neyman-Pearson theory, and subjectively suggested to use the LRT.
+Berger (1999) criticized Perlman and Wu's suggestion for not providing any elegant support for the LRT.
 One of the main goals in this section is to seek a possible resolution for the arguments between Perlman and Wu (1999) and Berger (1999).